Hdror/Feedback-App/README.md

 One page application built with: React Classes, Hooks, SASS and redux/thunk.

 ## Description
-This app gathering a page Feedback and leting you adit them. git hub pages link: https://hdror.github.io/Feedback-App/#/
+This app gathering a page Feedback and letting you edit them. git hub pages link: https://hdror.github.io/Feedback-App/#/

 ## Getting Started with Create React App